-Proposition 47 grant funds must be used for mental health services, substance use disorder treatment, diversion programs, or some combination thereof.
-In addition to these required services and programs, applicants are encouraged to provide supplemental housing-related services and other community-based supportive services, such as job skills training, case management, and civil legal services (as detailed below).
+Proposition 47 grant funds must be used for mental health services, substance use disorder treatment, diversion programs, or some combination thereof for people in the criminal justice system.
+In addition to these required services and programs, applicants are encouraged to provide supplemental housing-related services and other community-based supportive services, such as job skills training, case management, and civil legal services.
+The grant can fund programs that serve adults and/or juveniles.
+Examples of substance use disorder treatment and diversion programs can be found in Attachment C.